Camp du Récébédou

 Camp du Récébédou was an internment camp for Spanish Republicans and Jews, in existence from February 1941 until September 1942, located in the municipality of Portet-sur-Garonne, south of Toulouse.
 Internees were transported by train via Drancy to Auschwitz, and other extermination camps.

 History

 Récébédou area

-Around 1560, the land of Jehan de Gilbert, who was the receiver of judgments in Rivière Verdun, that was known locally as "farm of the receiver" (in Occitan ː borda del recevedor or "bordo del rebéédou").
+Around 1560, the land of Jehan de Gilbert, who was the receiver of judgments in Rivière Verdun, that was known locally as "farm of the receiver" (in Occitan: borda del recevedor or "bordo del récébédou").
 The land, situated on the banks of the Garonne consisted mainly of farmland and forest, has retained the name.
 During the French Revolution, the land was confiscated as Biens nationaux ("for the good of the nation") and in 1791 acquired by a Toulouse innkeeper Daumont, who renovated the buildings of the farm, which became the castle of Clairfont.

 In 1939, the land was acquired to build a city for the workers of the national explosives factory of Toulouse.
 It was made up of 87 small single-storey brick buildings offering reasonable comfort.